 Sylvie Hugues, M’Hammed Kilito, Jean-François Spricigo

 Sylvie Hugues is a journalist, photographer and artistic director of the «Festival du Regard ».
-She also offers portfolio readings at the «Maison Européenne de la Photographie » in Paris, leads a Masterclass with photographer Flore and gives workshops, notably at the «Rencontres d’Arles » (Photographic exhibitions in Arles).
-She also writes a regular column in the magazine Le Monde de la Photo and collaborates at the « Camera Obscura gallery» for communication and during the «Paris Photo fair».
-In 1992, she participated in the creation of the magazine Réponses Photo, of which she was the editor-in-chief from 1996 to 2014.
-She published two books of her photographs: « Sur la plage » by Filigranes (2006) and «Fra-For » (2011) by Verlhac.
+She offers portfolio readings at the «Maison Européenne de la Photographie » in Paris, leads a Masterclass with photographer Flore and gives workshops, notably at the «Rencontres d’Arles » (Photographic exhibitions in Arles).
+She also writes a regular column in the magazine Le Monde de la Photo and collaborates with the « Camera Obscura gallery» during the «Paris Photo fair».
+In 1992, she participated in the creation of the magazine Réponses Photo (Photo answers), of which she was the editor-in-chief from 1996 to 2014.
+She published two books of photographs: « Sur la plage » (on the beach) by Filigranes (2006) and «Fra-For » (2011) by Verlhac.

 Her project : « El Pueblo »